joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.4.12 =

+* Change: when mc_id not passed, display next event if there is one, rather than always the nearest event.
+* Change: minify admin JS.
+* Change: combine admin event ajax and category ajax into one file.
+* Bug fix: Use user-supplied alt attributes from Pro when image provided via URL.
+* Bug fix: Invalid canonical value when mc_id not passed.
+* Bug fix: Get event data earlier when processing post responses.
+Fixes undeclared variable error.
+* Bug fix: Pass event ID into submission data when editing an event.
+[Pro]
+* Bug fix: Fix final week recurring patterns in iCal exports.
+Props @masonwolf.

 = 3.4.11 =